ddse-foundation/acm/framework/node/packages/acm-planner/README.md

 # @acm/planner

-LLM-based plan generation with Plan-A/B alternatives and safe fallback.
+Structured tool-call planner generating Plan-A/B alternatives with safe fallback.

 ## Overview

-The planner package uses LLMs to generate execution plans from goals and contexts.
-It produces Plan-A and Plan-B alternatives as specified in ACM v0.5, with automatic fallback to a safe linear plan if parsing fails.
+The planner package uses LLM tool calls to generate execution plans from goals and contexts.
+It produces Plan-A and Plan-B alternatives as specified in ACM v0.5, with automatic fallback to a safe linear plan if the model fails to emit valid tool calls.

 ## Installation